Mean fields and fluctuations in compressible magnetohydrodynamic flows: Influence of the mean-field dynamo

 \section{Influence of the mean-field dynamo}

-Figs.~\ref{fig:Figure4} and \ref{fig:Figure5} both suggest that the structure of magnetic and kinetic energies vary with the state of the mean-field dynamo.
-We first examine the vertical structure of both energies, comparing the three time ranges discussed previously, to demonstrate the changes in structure caused by the dynamo.
+Figures~\ref{fig:e_b} and \ref{fig:e_u} both suggest that the structures of magnetic and kinetic energy distributions vary with the state of the mean-field dynamo.
+We first examine the vertical structure of both energies, comparing the three temporal stages discussed previously, to demonstrate the changes in structure caused by the dynamo.